peluche/SWE-to-MLE/content/posts/positional-encoding-for-self-attention/index.md

 ```

 ## Compare Schemes Accuracies
-On the toy task for a sample of 5 runs each we have:
+On the toy task for a sample of 5 runs each, we have:

 ![results](results.png "Positional Encoding Schemes Accuracies on the toy copy-task")